 This factsheet was last updated in February 2016.

-A contract of employment is an agreement between an employer and employee which constitutes a legally binding contract.
+A contract of employment is a legally-binding agreement between an employer and employee.
 The term is defined by the Employment Rights Act 1996 as a contract of service or apprenticeship.
 Employment contracts consist of a mixture of express and implied terms.

 Any employee who has been employed for one month or more has the statutory right to a written statement of particulars of employment.
 This is covered in more detail below.